mappls-api/mappls-rest-apis/mappls-still-map-image-api/readme.md

 ### Mandatory Parameters:

-1.  `licence_key:` The REST API licence key allocated to you.
-2.  `center:` A WGS-84 position coordinate that specifies the centre of the image requested.
+1.  `center:` A WGS-84 position coordinate that specifies the centre of the image requested.

 ### Optional Parameters: